-Virtual phone numbers are most often used to divert calls from one number to another number, IP address or device.
+Virtual phone numbers do not rely on traditional phone lines and are not tied to a single device.
+These numbers can be used to receive calls anywhere, using any device that’s equipped with the necessary software.
 This allows people to accept work-related calls on a personal device, while still using their business number and without being tied to a location.
 The person making the call will not be aware that they’re using a virtual phone line.

 How does a virtual phone number work?